|

 2. Choose how to file the declaration:

-- Use the EU country’s online customs system.
+- Use the online customs system of the EU country.

 - Hire a EU customs broker.

-3. Submit the customs declaration, providing your EORI number.
+3. Submit a declaration, providing your EORI number.

 4. Receive the MRN (Movement Reference Number) once the declaration is processed, and PROVIDE IT TO US FOR FORWARDING TO THE SEA FREIGHT CARRIER.